Yes, you need insurance with a learner’s permit. But it might come included with a parent or other household member’s existing policy.

 Should Teen Drivers Get Their Own Policies or Go on Parents’ Policy?

 This comes down to preference.
 Having them on the parent’s policy will increase rates.
 But having them on their own policy will likely cost more.
 These costs can often be somewhat offset by discounts for more than one vehicle or good grades.

 How to Add a Teen to Your Insurance Policy

 Some insurers allow you to add your teen online–likely the easiest option.
 If online policy modification proves unavailable, you will have to call in.
 Fortunately, insurers are familiar with this transition and should make the process easy.

 Teen Driving Restrictions – What are the laws/when should they be driving?

 A learner’s permit gives a driver permission to drive with certain restrictions.
 These come from “graduated driver licensing” (GDL) laws that exist in every state.
 They reduce the risk of young drivers by ensuring they build experience over time under lower-risk conditions.

 All states have a three-tier system allowing the driver more responsibility over time.
 Restrictions include nighttime driving, having other teen passengers, and supervised driving time.
 These rules have enabled a 10-30% reduction in crashes.
-The IIHS has created a handy table of requirements and restrictions by state if you want to learn more.
+The IIHS has created a handy table of requirements and restrictions for each state if you want to learn more.